”To keep control, a narcissist will give us a glimpse of hope that they will change.”

 In order to change, people have to recognise the faults within themselves, we all have them, we have to acknowledge them, see if we can accept them, or if we need to change them, change one thing and you can change everything for you, the first step is recognising what you want to change.

 The video explaining more about why they can not acknowledge their own behaviour.

 As a narcissist blames those around them, they change the people they associate themselves with, slowly losing trust in others, slowly believing they’ve ended up in the same situation because of who others are and nothing to do with themselves.
 It seems the older they get, the more hurt and pain they cause to those around them, most to grow old alone.

-Finding a therapist strong enough to help them, without falling for the lies and the charm, being able to listen and try and help someone when what they’ve done to others the explain to the therapist.
+Finding a therapist strong enough to help them, without falling for the lies and the charm, being able to listen and try and help someone when what they’ve done to others is being the explained to a therapist.